wurthless-elektroniks/RGH1.3/readme.md

 See [here](https://github.com/wurthless-elektroniks/RGH1.3/issues) for known bugs.

 ## Known issues and improvements

-- It's possible to get rid of the POST diode(s), but the only way to do that is to manually initialize the SMC FIFOs at the start of CB_B, when the CPU is still coming out of the glitch and can be in an unstable state, so it wouldn't be that reliable anyway.
-Plus which, most failed glitch attempts will die within the first 100 ms, which means we have to monitor the POST lines anyway.

 - It's possible to speed up resets on failed attempts simply by resetting the CPU.
 However, the CPU can go into a coma on failed attempts, which will cause it to lock up and ignore any attempts to reset it.